Petrov classification of analogue spacetimes: Conclusion

 \section{Conclusion}

-In our Petrov classification analysis of analogue spacetimes, which is based on the Weyl scalars corresponding to a null tetrad, we have found Petrov type 0, type D, and type I spacetimes.
+In our Petrov classification analysis of analogue spacetimes, which is based on the Weyl scalars corresponding to a null tetrad, we have found Petrov type O, type D, and type I spacetimes.
 The most nontrivial, that is algebraically general, Petrov type I was indeed found for a background flow displaying the least flow symmetry, that is, streaming motion past an impenetrable cylinder.
-One may therefore conjecture that increasingly complex and possibly also time dependent flows potentially produce other Petrov types, different from those obtained in the above \footnote{The primary constraint on the possible Petrov types of a general spatially three-dimensional flow is that constant time slices of the analogue metric must be conformally flat in a Newtonian lab, in distinction to a general solution of the Einstein equations, where no such condition applies.}.
-Such more complex flows might also comprise more intricate varieties of the isolated hypersurfaces of a Petrov type distinct from the surrounding flow, which we found here in section \ref{noglobal}.
-This appears possible in particular in light of the fact that even very small perturbations of the background flow and density profile can change the Petrov type. {A proof of whether all six possible Petrov types are admitted by the dynamics of an Eulerian fluid providing the background metric is however beyond the scope of the present investigation, and is left for future study.}

-{Regarding black (dumb) hole geometries, when it comes to the acoustic Schwarzschild geometry, in spherical lab symmetry, it can be shown that it can be reproduced by fine-tuning the equation of state and the external forcing of the system, either without flow (Appendix of Ref.~\cite{Visser_2005}), or with a spherically symmetric flow $v(r)\propto r^{-1/2}$ \cite{MattCQG}.
+{Regarding black (dumb) hole geometries, when it comes to the acoustic Schwarzschild geometry, in spherical laboratory symmetry, it can be shown that it can be reproduced by fine-tuning the equation of state and the external forcing of the system, either without flow (Appendix of Ref.~\cite{Visser_2005}), or with a spherically symmetric flow $v(r)\propto r^{-1/2}$ \cite{MattCQG}.
 The equatorial constant-time slice of the Kerr geometry, due to its asymptotic conformal flatness, and again under very specifically engineered conditions, can be mimicked by a (compressible) vortex flow \cite{Visser_2005}.
 Both of these acoustic geometries are then Petrov type D, as their Einstein-gravitational counterparts are.}

 {The Lense-Thirring spacetime, obtained as an approximate solution of the Einstein vacuum equations outside the surface of a rotating star \cite{Lense}, can be written asymptotically, with moderate modifications, in the Painlev\'e-Gullstrand form \cite{Baines}.
 This asymptotic variant of the Lense-Thirring metric has been demonstrated to be Petrov type I, now with isolated hypersurfaces at pole and equator, respectively \cite{Baines}.
 It thus falls under the same algebraically general class as the streaming motion past a cylinder we discussed in section \ref{streaming}.
 Given that, again asymptotically, the Kerr spacetime merges into the Lense-Thirring spacetime, this further illustrates the sensitivity of the Petrov classification even to relatively small deviations from a given metric structure.}